 In the late 1930’s, a group of fire chiefs, led primarily by Howard Schaefer of Marietta and Joe Whitley of Atlanta, began an effort to start a pension fund for the firemen of Georgia.
-They approached the Georgia Firemen’s Association, then a loosely formed group of fire officers, at the time un-incorporated but organized and dues paying, at their annual convention and garnered their support for the initial legislation.
+They approached the Georgia Firemen’s Association at their annual convention and garnered their support for the initial legislation.
 The first draft of the Fireman's Relief Act introduced in 1939 failed as did many versions thereafter.
 But each successive bill brought a better benefit, improving and refining the plan, until in 1954, a bill was put forth that passed both houses, and in 1955, was signed into law by Governor Marvin Griffin.

 The success of this effort was in no small part due to the support of the Firemen’s Association, which in 1952 formalized its organization and lobbying efforts by incorporating.
 Initially, the Association was charged with responsibility for oversight of the pension fund and held the Trustee positions until the statutes were revised to provide for at-large appointments by the Governor.